Great Barrier Reef: Climate change

+Ocean Acidification

+A threat for the Great Barrier Reef is the rising levels of ocean acidification.
+Ocean acidification occurs when excess atmospheric carbon dioxide gets absorbed into the ocean.
+This causes a decrease in the pH and this alters the chemistry of the ocean's water.
+This reduces the amount of aragonite, a key mineral for coral to grow, in the water.
+The Great Barrier Reef is predicted to lose aragonite at a rate of about 0.1 per decade this century.
+The acidic water breaks down the materials that coral and shell building creatures need to grow.

 Pollution

 Another key threat faced by the Great Barrier Reef is pollution and declining water quality.
 The rivers of north-eastern Australia pollute the Reef during tropical flood events.
 Over 90% of this pollution comes from farm runoff.
 80% of the land adjacent to the Great Barrier Reef is used for farming including intensive cropping of sugar cane, and major beef cattle grazing.
 Farming practices damage the reef due to overgrazing, increased run-off of agricultural sediments, nutrients and chemicals including fertilisers, herbicides and pesticides representing a major health risk for the coral and biodiversity of the reefs.

 According to a 2016 report, while higher regulation contributes to less overall pollution from "other land uses, such as industrial, mining, port development, dredging and urban development", these can still be locally significant.
 Sediments containing high levels of copper and other heavy metals sourced from the Ok Tedi Mine in Papua New Guinea are a potential pollution risk for the far northern Great Barrier Reef and Torres Strait regions.
 Some 67% of corals died in the reef's worst-hit northern section, the ARC Centre of Excellence for Coral Reef Studies report said.